North Korea denies role in tanker loaded with crude at rebel-held Libya port

 DPRK is short for the North's official name, the Democratic People's Republic of Korea.

 The agency said it had temporarily allowed the Egyptian firm Golden East Logistics to use its flag under a six-month contract signed in late February.
-The firm ignored its demand to leave the rebel-held Libyan port without loading oil, the agency said.
+It said the firm ignored its demand to leave the rebel-held Libyan port without loading oil.

-It was unclear where the tanker had planned to sail.
-Libyan officials said the ship was flagged in North Korea, a flag of convenience to keep the ownership secret.
+Contacted by Reuters, Golden East Logistics said it had been responsible for the vessel's certification until its North Korean flag was cancelled earlier this week but was not the operator and had no knowledge of its cargo, whereabouts or ultimate destination.

+"Our company only represents the certification management and nothing else and we have no relation, from near or far, to the operation of the said vessel nor its commercial management nor the undertaking of any agreements regarding its cargoes," Golden East said in an emailed statement.

 It was unusual for an oil tanker flagged in secretive North Korea to operate in the Mediterranean, shipping sources said.
 It had changed ownership in the past few weeks, a source said.